-- 1. Remove the counterweight safety screw from the counterweight bar (opposite of the threaded end). - 2.
+- 1. Remove the counterweight safety screw from the counterweight bar (at the opposite end of the threaded end). - 2.
 Thread the counterweight bar through the counterweight bar locking nut. - 3.
 Locate the opening in the equatorial mount on the DEC axis. - 4.
 Thread the counterweight bar into the opening until tight. - 5.
 Tighten the counterweight bar lock nut fully for added support (see fig 2-7).